robinboncoeur/Art/docs/writing/2DE-1stEd.md

 I shot Sarah a nervous grin, the kind you give when you want to borrow steadiness from someone else.
 Sarah didn’t grin back.
 Her fingers were wrapped around the armrest like it owed her money and an apology… her mouth, a thin line.

-When the wheels hit the runway—that solid, honest thump—and the engines roared at the rain, I felt her grip loosen.
+When the wheels hit the runway — that solid, honest thump — and the engines roared at the rain, I felt her grip loosen.
 Not much, just enough to allow breathing to resume.

 Rain had smeared the windows into watercolour.